panda-io/pico-panda/docs/vm.md

 # Pico-Panda VM Specification

-A stack-based bytecode virtual machine with cooperative multitasking and an event system.
+A stack-based bytecode virtual machine with cooperative multitasking and an signal system.
 Designed for constrained hardware (MCU) and hosted platforms.

 ---